samanthajayasinghe/golang/features/oop/readme.md

-## Golang Design Patterns : Creational Design Patterns
+## Golang Design Patterns: Creational

 ## What's a design pattern?
 Design patterns are typical solutions to commonly occurring problems in software design.
 They are like pre-made blueprints that you can customize to solve a recurring design problem in your code.